xamarin/apple-api-docs/README.md

 You need a recent macdoc.
 You can compile it yourself by cloning https://github.com/mono/monomac and running the build process there.
 Macdoc is under the samples directory.

+This repository is also submoduled by XamarinVS to fetch the baseline docs from where MSXML docs are generated and later merged with iOS docs on the user's machine.